Skip to content

 Status: Indicates the Client wants to see a Status response (MOTD).

 Login: The Login sequence.
-Indicates the Client wants to join to the Server
+Indicates the Client wants to join to the Server.

 Minecraft Protocol